-I’ve mostly stopped my immense training that I used to do, to only doing Yin yoga and a lot of meditation.
+I’ve mostly stopped the immense training that I used to do, to only doing Yin yoga and a lot of meditation.
 And it’s been okay if not even great going inwards.
 It’s the season, it’s my body, the fire will come back, I trust myself enough to take this break, gain some weight and focus on the inside for a while.
 It all has just taught me how to be more grounded and not always put mind over matter.

 - The Power of Herbs & Neem.
 I’m not a big fan of supplements, especially not commercial ones or lifetime-takers.
 But I do think that if you’re feeling unbalanced during a period in your life, it’s better to turn to some natural remedies of dried herbs in pellet-form.
 These will not disturb your body by putting foreign objects like the chemical stuff you buy at the drugstore – Book to read: The Healing Code.
 But in terms of Natural Hygiene, I only believe in taking herbal remedies including garlic only when must.

-My problem seems to have something to do with the digestive track and/or being hormonal.
+My problem seems to have something to do with the digestive tract and/or being hormonal.
 Because diet didn’t seem to cut it I figured I’d take help from some Ayurvedic herbal remedies.
-Together with Triphala I used Guduchi & Neem for regulate the liver and eliminate toxins – excess hormones are taken care of by the liver.
+Together with Triphala, I used Guduchi & Neem to regulate the liver and eliminate toxins – excess hormones are taken care of by the liver.
 If you want to discover more liver supplements that may also be beneficial, it is best to do your research yourself and take a look around.
 Liver health should be taken seriously, especially if you have an alcohol addiction issue.
 Of course, you might also need to get help from a rehab center like Arista Recovery (an institution in Tonganoxie Kansas) to get the required treatment done properly.
 Anyway, thankfully, I have no addiction issue.
-So, I switch to Neem & Sarsparilla which helps for healthy skin and the treatment of eczema, psoriasis, acne and rosacea.
+So, I switch to Neem & Sarsparilla which helps for healthy skin and the treatment of eczema, psoriasis, acne, and rosacea.